MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 #### Data Source Provider

 A simple interface that has a single method to retrieve a data source.
-This is designed to allow a MonoBehavior scripting component to be auto-discovered in the game object hierarchy by data consumer components, but without the need to implement a data source directly on the game object itself.
+This is designed to allow a MonoBehavior scripting component to be auto-discovered in the game object hierarchy by data consumer components.
+There's no need to implement a data source directly on the game object itself.
 This is useful when an existing MonoBehaviour must derive from another class and multiple inheritance prevents deriving from DataSourceGOBase.
 It also allows more code to have no Unity dependencies.

 #### Data Source Provider Singleton